storyblok/storyblok-nuxt/README.md

 #### Composition API

-The simplest way is by using the `useStoryblok` one-liner composable (it's autoimported):
+The simplest way is by using the `useStoryblok` one-liner composable (it's autoimported) and passing as a first parameter a name of your content page from Storyblok (in this case, our content page name is `vue`, by default you get a content page named `home`):

 ```html
 <script setup>